 Travelling to Spain, France, Italy, the USA or one of 14 other countries?

 With Feel At Home, there’s no extra charge for using your smartphone abroad.
 Better still, you can benefit from the offer regardless of which network you normally use in the UK.
 Just order one of Three’s All-in-One Pay As You Go SIM cards and you’ll be able to benefit from the offer in any unlocked smartphone.
-A £10 top-up will give you 500MB, 100 minutes and 3000 texts (all available to be used when abroad).
+A £10 top-up will give you 1GB of data, 100 minutes and 3000 texts (all available to be used when abroad).
 Meanwhile, a £20 top-up will give you 12GB of data, 300 minutes and 3000 texts (again, all available to be used when abroad).